sirnuke/steambridge/documentation/environment.md

 *g++*, *g++-multilib*, *wine1.7*, and *wine1.7-dev*.
 32-bit distros
 won't need *g++-multilib*.
 Other distros will probably have similar requirements.
 You'll likely also want *winetricks* in some form.
-Ubuntu has it as a package, which seems to work fine.
+Ubuntu has it as a package.

 Specifically, various components depend on *make*, *strings*, *python2.7*,and *bash*.
 All of which should be installed out of the box,